VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

 "user" form parameter (the user to remove from the group "id") to be included in the request.

-   It returns some info about the group updated without the removed user (see above for the format).
+   It returns some info about the group updated without the removed user (same format as "addUser").

  * **/policy/create** expects the "vitalManToken" session cookie and the following form parameters to be included in the request: